Sunny, with a High Near 73

 Today

 Sunny, with a high near 73.
-Calm wind becoming west 5 to 9 mph in the afternoon.
+Breezy, with an east wind 5 to 15 mph becoming west in the afternoon.
+Winds could gust as high as 23 mph.

 Tonight

-Clear, with a low around 39.
-West wind 5 to 9 mph becoming light and variable after midnight.
+Mostly clear, with a low around 44.
+Breezy, with a southwest wind 12 to 17 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 26 mph.

 Saturday

 Sunny, with a high near 78.
-Breezy, with a light south wind becoming west southwest 10 to 15 mph in the morning.
-Winds could gust as high as 23 mph.
+Breezy, with a southwest wind 7 to 12 mph increasing to 18 to 23 mph in the afternoon.
+Winds could gust as high as 34 mph.

 Saturday Night

-Mostly clear, with a low around 43.
-West southwest wind 6 to 14 mph becoming south after midnight.
-Winds could gust as high as 21 mph.
+Partly cloudy, with a low around 44.
+Breezy, with a west southwest wind 16 to 21 mph becoming south 7 to 12 mph after midnight.
+Winds could gust as high as 31 mph.

 Sunday

-Mostly sunny, with a high near 76.
-Breezy, with a south wind 8 to 13 mph becoming west 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+Mostly sunny, with a high near 73.
+Breezy, with a south wind 9 to 14 mph becoming west southwest 18 to 23 mph in the afternoon.
+Winds could gust as high as 34 mph.

 Sunday Night

-Mostly cloudy, with a low around 41.
-Breezy, with a west northwest wind 15 to 20 mph decreasing to 6 to 11 mph after midnight.
-Winds could gust as high as 30 mph.
+Mostly cloudy, with a low around 38.
+Windy, with a west wind 15 to 25 mph decreasing to 5 to 15 mph after midnight.
+Winds could gust as high as 38 mph.

 Monday

-Mostly sunny, with a high near 68.
-Breezy, with a west wind 9 to 17 mph, with gusts as high as 26 mph.
+Mostly sunny, with a high near 70.
+Southwest wind 8 to 13 mph.

 Monday Night